 - Suggest the craft be no greater than 24 feet in length with a maximum 90 horsepower (*) outboard motor.

 - (*) Due to the turning radius, increased weight and limited horsepower, these boats would not be allowed to be used for towing – only social cruising.

-We’re going to have the Annual Meeting Saturday April 25th (this event has been postponed until further notice) 2020 this year, this is a Saturday and we’ll have the Island Clean-up the same day, weather permitting.
+We’re going to have the Annual Meeting Saturday October 10th, 2020 this year, this is a Saturday and we’ll have the Island Clean-up the same day, weather permitting.

 Look under “FOR SALE” in main menu above.